Tower Bridge Exhibition, London - September 2007

 Here we are then, posing for a picture with Tower Bridge as a

 backdrop.
-Unfortunately this was into the sun a bit, getting low in
+Unfortunately this was into the sun which was low in

-and went with our friend Bob who took many of the photos.
+year, and often visit with our friend Bob who took many of the photos.

 |

-Looking south over the bridge, the Tower Bridge Exhibition entrance is to
+Looking south over the bridge, the Tower Bridge Exhibition entrance was

 |